Back to Home

 Quick Summary

-• How They Use & Share It: To provide services, for safety/compliance, with subprocessors, affiliates, and as required by law.
+• How They Use & Share It: To provide services, for safety/legal purposes, analytics, with subprocessors/affiliates, and per legal requests.

 Why You Should Care About Zoom's Privacy Practices